bisqwit/crt-filter/README.md

 when you exceed the maximum possible brightness of the screen colors.

 (Note: “Perfectly” was a hyperbole.
-The colors are not quite the same brightness especially near the top of the picture, because of differences in screen calibration and because of differences in human individual eyes.
+The colors are not quite the same brightness, because of differences in screen calibration and because of differences in human individual eyes.
 This is more of an illustration.)
 You can download the source code of this illustration in [img/rainbow.php](img/rainbow.php).